Recyclable & Reusable Items

 Reusable Items

 • Batteries - Use rechargeable batteries.
-Use alternating current (AC) adapters
+Use alternating current (AC) adapters.

 • Building materials - Habitat for Humanity has a great restore you need to check out